-5.3.
+5.4.
 Ticket Configuration Properties

 Configuration property Description jobticket.notify-email.content-type.html Set to Y or N (default), to send Job Ticket email notifications as "text/html" (Y) or "text/plain (N). jobticket.notify-email.completed.enable Set to Y (default) or N, to enable/disable notification by email to owner of job ticket when ticket is completed.
 A standard email message is sent.
 Email content and layout can be customized if needed.
-See Section 16.2, "Email Templates" [230] and Section 16.2.6.2, "JobTicketCompleted Email" [235]. jobticket.notify-email.canceled.enable Set to Y (default) or N, to enable/disable notification by email to owner of job ticket when ticket is canceled.
+See Section 18.2, "Email Templates" [238] and Section 18.2.6.2, "JobTicketCompleted Email" [243]. jobticket.notify-email.canceled.enable Set to Y (default) or N, to enable/disable notification by email to owner of job ticket when ticket is canceled.
 A standard email message is sent.
 Email content and layout can be customized if needed.
-See Section 16.2, "Email Templates" [230] and Section 16.2.6.1, "JobTicketCanceled Email" [234].
+See Section 18.2, "Email Templates" [238] and Section 18.2.6.1, "JobTicketCanceled Email" [242]. webapp.jobtickets.list-size The Number of Job Tickets shown in the list.
+Default: 10.

-Configuration property Description webapp.jobtickets.list-size The Number of Job Tickets shown in the list.
-Default: 10. webapp.jobtickets.list-size-min The minimum Number of Job Tickets that can be shown in the list.
+Configuration property Description webapp.jobtickets.list-size-min The minimum Number of Job Tickets that can be shown in the list.
 A value of zero means all pending tickets are shown.
 Default: 5. webapp.jobtickets.list-size-max The maximum Number of Job Tickets that can be shown in the list.
-Default: 50. webapp.jobtickets.print-all.enable Set to Y (default) or N, to enable/disable the Print All bulk action.
+Default: 50. webapp.jobtickets.cancel-all.enable Set to Y (default) or N, to enable/disable the Cancel All bulk action. webapp.jobtickets.print-all.enable Set to Y (default) or N, to enable/disable the Print All bulk action. webapp.jobtickets.close-all.enable Set to Y (default) or N, to enable/disable the Close All bulk action. webapp.jobtickets.reopen.enable Set to Y or N (default), to enable/disable option to reopen a closed single account job ticket that is archived or journalled is the Document Store.
+See Section 5.3.2, "Job Ticket Reopen" [179].